zogzog/cubicweb/doc/book/en/intro/tutorial/create-cube.rst

 description is a string that is not constrained.

 A BlogEntry has a title, a publish_date and a content.
-The title is a string that is._cwuired and must be less than 100 characters.
+The title is a string that is required and must be less than 100 characters.
 The publish_date is a Date with a default value of TODAY, meaning that when a BlogEntry is created, its publish_date will be the current day unless it is modified.
 The content is a string that will be indexed in